chuhaiphu/bc62-js-edressing/README.md

 </div>

 <br/>

-Share Image is a platform to try clothes only for women.
+A platform to try clothes only for women.

 ## Preview